Your Options if You Are Not Granted a Final Restraining Order

 It is important to remember that no matter what option you choose, the defendant will be made aware of the motion or appeal you file.
 The defendant will be served with notice of your motion or appeal and have a chance to respond.
 The defendant will also be informed of any future court dates regarding the possibility of whether you can get an FRO.
 The defendant will then have the opportunity to go to court and respond to what you say.

-Here are a few other things to keep in mind if you do not get an FRO:
+Here are some things to keep in mind if you do not get an FRO: